 commitment this semester to the expected amount of time for work.
 The Inver

-class hour) per week for every one college credit, to receive an average grade.
+class time) per week for every one college credit, to receive an average grade.
 This

-class is a four-credit class, so please plan on spending
+class is a three-credit class, so please plan on spending

-at least twelve hours per week on class and homework: four on class and
+at least nine hours per week on class and homework: three on class and

 more.
 It also represents the work needed by the average college student to